hhuysqt/picovo/README.md

 - You might be reading dataset from a slow HD drive or USB drive.
 Track it a second time immediately after the first try (so that the previous files are cached in system RAM).
 Alternatively you may upgrade to an SSD drive, or copy the dataset to `/tmp/` folder for fast tmpfs IO.

 3. Why do the tracking results to the same dataset vary in different execution?
 - On PC, the calculation order of floating-point operations may not be identical in different compilation and execution.
 In my experience, even if I only delete some lines of comment in my source, the tracking result varies after recompiling.
-The MCU doesn't seem to have such issue.

 4. Are there any "real world" applications of PicoVO?
 - Not yet.
 PicoVO is still a preliminary work. :joy: We welcome for collaborators.
 Please email us over {heyuquan20b, wangying2009, liucheng, zlei} at ict dot ac dot cn.